 Supply and demand

 Another consideration is supply and demand.
-How long you will be selling your product will depend on how long you can continue producing it.
+How long you will be selling your product, will depend on how long you can continue producing it.
 Where will the materials be sourced and are there factors that will affect how the product will be produced in the future?
 Is there real demand for the product or do you have to create it?

 If your product has been created as a result of another product or to accessorize and supplement it, do you foresee any modifications that might adversely affect your product sales? .

-When selling your product, you need to keep your eye on your competitors.
+When selling your product, you need to keep an eye on your competitors.
 What they sell, how they sell it, to whom they sell it and for how much will greatly impact your business.